AciDev/sails-generate-vue-component/README.md

 * lodash dependency removed
 * component name and folder path are no longer forced to lower case
 * a corresponding LESS file is generated along with the JS file
+* changed "props" in template from array-type definition to object-type
+* added "watch" to template

 ## Installation